-– feeding the baby and this includes bringing the baby to mom for feeding, cleaning bottles, bottle preparation bathing, or expressing milk if necessary.
+- Feeding the baby.
+Bringing the baby to mom for feeding, cleaning bottles, bottle preparation, etc.

-– dealing with baby specific issues like circumcision or umbilical cord care, reflux or diaper rash care.
+- Dealing with baby specific issues like circumcision or umbilical cord care, reflux or diaper rash etc.

-– helping the family develop a routine and keeping to the routine so that the family can get enough sleep.
+- Helping to develop an keeping a routine so that the family can get enough sleep.

-It is important to note that these nurses a very passionate about caring for newborns and have a lot of experience in infant care and looking after prematurely born babies.
-All our night nurses are also qualified in Paediatric First Aid & CPR.
-You don’t need to feel that you are a frantic parent when hiring one of our nurses.
-They in fact add a lot of value and can make your life a lot easier in so many ways.
+Our night nurses are very passionate about caring for newborns and have a lot of experience in infant care and premature babies.
+They are also qualified in Paediatric First Aid & CPR which is very important.
+As a parent, there is no need to feel frantic.
+In fact hiring one of our nurses makes a lot of sense and they can make your life a lot easier in so many ways.
 Studies have shown that chronic sleep deprivation can lead to stress, anxiety and post natal depression and inhibit a mom’s ability to bond with a baby which is so crucial for a baby.
-Night nurses can help a mom and dad whom has no support network around and also teach them the ropes of early infant care.
+A baby nurse can help a mom and dad whom has no support network around and also teach them the ropes of early infant care.
 They also enable parents to give care and attention to other siblings, so in many ways a night nurse is a life saver.
-Corporate executives who cant take a lot of maternity leave or parents who run their own companies can also benefit significantly by employing a night nurse.

-Due to advancements in medicine and other factors, people are living much longer nowadays.
-Studies have shown that now more than even, people reach advanced ages.
-Growing very old can become incredibly challenging for people, however this need not be.
-Some elderly people also don’t feel the need to transition to a retirement home and would rather remain within the comfort of their own home.
+Growing very old can become incredibly challenging for many people and some elderly people don’t feel the need to transition to a retirement home.
+They prefer to remain within the comfort of their own home.
 Some people may not be that old but are struggling through life due to a medical setback or mental illness.
 This is where assisted living makes a lot of sense and enables elderly people or people with a limitation, disability or impairment, to remain at their present home whilst enjoying the comfort of their own surroundings and independence.